 Rome Monument Works Showroom in Moon Township, PA

-Visit the Rome Monument Showroom and Main Office in Rochester, PA.
+Appointments Required for Rome Monument Showroom and Moon Township, PA.
 Call 412-604-1590 to schedule a meeting to discuss a memorial design.

 Contact The Showroom

 - Address: 6103 University Boulevard, Moon Township, PA 15108

 - Directions: Use the Map Below or Click Here To Use Google Maps >

 - Design Consultations: To Schedule a Monument Design Meeting at the Showroom, Click Here >

 - Showroom Hours: Monday - Friday 9:00 am - 5:00 pm, Saturday 9:00 am - 12:00 pm

 - Evening & Weekend Appointments: Call 412-604-1590 to Schedule an Appointment

 - In-Home Monument Design Consultation Meeting: For Info About This Service Click Here >